-- the contents and purpose of this program; - how to access this program; - how to access and read SDSs (Section VI); - how to retrieve the department chemical inventory (Section VI); - hazards of chemicals and chemical processes (Sections VI and VII); - safe handling, storage, and disposal practices for chemicals (Sections VI, VII, and VIII); - how to read manufacturer's labels and protocol for labeling chemicals (Section VI): - personal protective equipment and control devices (Section VI); - safe work practices (Sections VI, VII, VIII, and IX); - methods and observations used to detect the presence or release of a hazardous chemical; and - instructions on what to do in the event of an emergency (refer to emergency response information under "Safe Work Practices" in Section IX).
+- how to access and read SDSs (Section 6); - how to retrieve the department chemical inventory (Section 6); - hazards of chemicals and chemical processes (Sections 6 and 7); - safe handling, storage, and disposal practices for chemicals (Sections 6, 7, and 8); - how to read manufacturer's labels and protocol for labeling chemicals (Section 6); - personal protective equipment and control devices (Section 6); - safe work practices (Sections 6, 7, 8, and 9); - methods and observations used to detect the presence or release of a hazardous chemical; - instructions on what to do in the event of an emergency (refer to emergency response information under "Safe Work Practices" in Section 9); and - information on medical consultations and medical evaluations (see Section 11).

 Employees must also receive other job-related safety training.
-Table 1 summarizes significant training topics, training frequency, and target audiences.
+Table 1 on this page summarizes significant training topics, training frequency, and target audiences.
 It is important to note that training frequency can be situation-dependent and performance-driven.
-If it is determined that employees lack adequate knowledge to perform their jobs safely, the training frequency indicated in Table 1 will be altered.
+If it is determined that employees lack adequate knowledge to perform their jobs safely, the training frequency indicated in Table 1 might need to be adjusted.